 - be able to demonstrate the ability to make assessments with regard to social, economic and ecological sustainability within the area of spatial planning based on tested practice and available scientific knowledge.

-- be able to demonstrate the ability to take ethical aspects in consideration when working with people, institutions, organisations and associations which are affected of science and development in spatial planning.
+- be able to demonstrate the ability to take ethical aspects into consideration when working with people, institutions, organizations, and associations which are affected by science and development in spatial planning.